DSO calculation

 The DSO is a key performance indicator in My DSO Manager calculated in real time by week or by month.

-It can be computed at many levels: for all accounts receivable portfolio, by customer groups, by customer, or by analitycal field (activity, profit center, etc.).
+It can be computed at many levels: for all accounts receivable portfolios, by customer groups, by customer, or by analytical field (activity, profit center, etc.).

-The DSO is divided into a contractual part (corresponding to not due invoices) and overdue part (due to late payments).
-See more with online demo.
+The DSO is divided into a contractual part (corresponding to not due invoices) and an overdue part (due to late payments).
+See more with an online demo.

 The balance sheet method

 This is another classical way to compute the DSO.
-Its advandage is to be very simple and to be close to other financial ratios done on the balance sheet.
+Its advantage is to be very simple and to be close to other financial ratios done on the balance sheet.

-AR: Accounts receivable amount at end of the period
+AR: Accounts receivable amount including VAT, at the end of the period

 Nb days: Number of days of the period

-Sales: Amount of Sales including tax of the period.
+Sales: Amount of Sales, including VAT, of the period.

 Formula: AR / Sales x Nb of days

-Disadvantages of this method: the result is very volatile from one month to the next and it is strongly impacted by the variations of turnover, which is not representative of the performance in the management of the receivables.
+Disadvantages of this method: The result is very volatile from one month to the next, and it is strongly impacted by the variations in turnover, which are not representative of the performance in the management of the receivables.
 It is unwise to draw conclusions about a sudden drop or rise in this index.
-It must therefore be interpreted over the medium term taking into account, for example, a sliding average over 6 months.
+It must therefore be interpreted over the medium term, taking into account, for example, a sliding average over 6 months.

 How to improve your DSO?

-Improving DSO represents an achievable Grail for businesses.
-Indeed, it is the main lever to reduce the Working Capital Requirement, and therefore improve the cash flow and the investment capacity of the company.
+Improving DSO represents an holy grail for businesses.
+Indeed, it is the main lever to reduce the Working Capital Requirement, and therefore improve the cash flow and investment capacity of the company.

-Trade receivables usually represent in average about 30% of total balance sheet of companies.
-Reducing receivables with a lower DSO improves the creditworthiness of the business and releases financial resources which will be much better used elsewhere (investment...etc.).
+Trade receivables usually represent on average about 30% of the total balance sheet of companies.
+Reducing receivables with a lower DSO improves the creditworthiness of the business and releases financial resources that will be much better used elsewhere (investment, etc.).

 Main ways of DSO improvement:

 Studies have shown that customer satisfaction is higher when a dispute is resolved quickly than when there is no dispute!
-On the other hand, if the resolution of the dispute is laborious, satisfaction plunges into the bottom.
-Quickly resolving disputes is therefore essential and justifies setting up a priority processing process as soon as a dispute is identified.
+On the other hand, if the resolution of the dispute is laborious, satisfaction plunges to the bottom.
+Quickly resolving disputes is therefore essential, which justifies setting up a priority processing process as soon as a dispute is identified.

 Conclusion